Pilsen couple become first Cook County newlyweds of 2024

 They’ll never forget instantly being attracted to each other and chatting the whole ride to Navy Pier on the No. 29 bus.

 “We pretty much just hit it off waiting there for the bus,” Arroyo said.
-“At the pier, we got drinks and hit it off from there.”
+“We got drinks and hit it off from there.”

 And on Tuesday, they became the first couple to be officially married in Cook County in the new year.

-With tears in their eyes and grins stuck to their faces, Arroyo and Rodriguez were married in under five minutes in front of their family, TV cameras and reporters at the Cook County Clerk’s Office in the Loop.
+With tears in their eyes and grins on their faces, Arroyo and Rodriguez were married in under five minutes in front of their family, TV cameras and reporters at the Cook County clerk’s office in the Loop.
 The ceremony was officiated by Travis Richardson, a former Cook County judge and now chief legal counsel for the clerk’s office.

 “This was so unexpected,” Rodriguez said.
 “I never win anything, so I thought I might as well try.”

-Note: Editor’s note: Alfonzo Arroyo Jr.’s first name was misspelled in an previous version of this story.